 There’s a bit in the trailer for Rome II’s new campaign DLC where the camera swoops low above the trees, like one of Peter Jackson’s helicopters might.
-As it speeds along the coast, the view quickly begins to lift and - oh Christ, it’s the map.
+As it speeds along the coast, the view quickly begins to lift and – oh Christ, it’s the map.
 It’s the new strategic map.
 This game is gorgeous, and you can read more about it in our Total War: Rome 2 review.

 It’s a map that takes in future France, rather than the entirety of Europe and its environs – and that narrower, deeper perspective is reflected throughout Creative Assembly’s approach to Caesar’s Got Gall.
 Which is out, by the way.